1 Year Part-time

 This course is designed to develop an understanding of cancer nursing with a strong clinical focus.
 It enables students to:

-- demonstrate a specialist knowledge base within cancer nursing for the provision and coordination of cancer care
+- demonstrate a specialist knowledge base within cancer nursing for the provision and coordination of contemporary cancer care

 The Graduate Certificate in Cancer Nursing is a one year course, consisting of four 10-week terms.